-HydraSpecma is headquartered in Skiern, Denmark, and has production units in Denmark, Sweden, Finland, Norway, Poland, the UK, the Netherlands, China, India, the USA and Brazil.
+HydraSpecma is headquartered in Skjern, Denmark, and has production units in Denmark, Sweden, Finland, Norway, Poland, the UK, the Netherlands, China, India, the USA and Brazil.

-Ownership - past and present Hydra-Grene A/S was founded as an independent business in 1974 and has been a wholly-owned part of Schouw & Co. since 1988.
+Hydra-Grene A/S was founded as an independent business in 1974 and has been a wholly-owned part of Schouw & Co. since 1988.
 Specma AB was founded in 1918 and has formed part of HydraSpecma since